 Starting in April the children that will be going to the local school (Connor Downs) will go down for a visit each week with several members of the playgroup staff.
 Within the visit the children go into the classroom , play with different actitivites that the reception class has on offer.
 The teacher makes sure that she gets to know all the children , what there interests are by talking with the children and the playgroup staff.
 The teacher and occasionally her teaching assistants will come and visit the children at playgroup.
 In September there will be the deputy from the playgroup that accompany's the new children down into their new setting, and she stays there for two weeks to help the children settle in.
 If there are children from outside the area that will be going to a different school the manager makes contact with the relevant person to organize a visit.
 Also the school offers parents a stay and play together session every Thursday afternoon starting from the May.

 - Specialist skills or training our staff have

-All staff have had the WRAP training.
+All staff have had the WRAP training and the Prevent duty.

 - Support we offer regarding children's health and well-being

 We can now offer the Thrive emotional development for well-being and learning and Emotional First Aid support 'Sports for tots' comes out once a week to offer different physical games for the children to get involved with.
 Healthy range of snacks, and we encourage the children through play to discuss different senerios that may occur that we can talk about.

 - Ways we inform parents about how their child is being supported